gfhuertac/passnode/README.md

 ## Certificate Request

-If you do not have a certificate for passes, then you need to follow these steps:
+If you do not have a certificate for passes, then you need to follow these steps.
+If you do have MacOSX, then maybe it is better to follows [these instructions](http://developer.xtify.com/display/APIs/Creating+Your+Passbook+Certificate)

 1. Create a private key and a certificate signing request for passes:
 ```